U.S. Senate Intelligence Committee drops bin Laden film probe

-Sony Pictures Entertainment, which distributed the film in the United States, said it was in touch with the filmmakers but had no immediate comment.
-Screenwriter Mark Boal said he had no comment.
+Sony Pictures Entertainment, which produced the film, had no immediate comment.
 But attacks by Washington politicians may have damaged its prospects at the Academy Awards.
 “Zero Dark Thirty” was nominated for a best picture award, which it did not win.
-Also, in what industry watchers considered a snub, director Kathryn Bigelow did not receive a best director nomination.
+Also, in what industry watchers considered a snub, Bigelow did not receive a best director nomination.

 The Senate committee launched its review of the film, a dramatization of how the U.S. government located and killed Osama bin Laden, after its chairwoman, Senator Dianne Feinstein, expressed outrage over scenes that implied that “enhanced interrogations” of CIA detainees produced an breakthrough that helped lead to the al Qaeda leader.